-"Article 1C.
+"Article 1A.

-"Appointment of Justices and Judges; Retention Elections.
+"Appointment of Justices and Judges; Retention Elections."

-"§ 7A-4.31.
-Appointment of Justices and Judges by Governor.
+"§ 7A-4.1.
+Appointment of justices and judges by Governor.

-- (a) The offices of Chief Justice and Justice of the Supreme Court and Judge of the Court of Appeals are filled by appointment by the Governor subject to confirmation by the General Assembly in accordance with Section 16 of Article IV of the North Carolina Constitution. - (b) Nominees are subject to confirmation as provided in this subsection.
-A nominee is confirmed by passage of a joint resolution of the General Assembly.
-The Governor may withdraw a nomination at any time.
+The offices of Chief Justice and Justice of the Supreme Court and Judge of the Court of Appeals are filled by appointment by the Governor in accordance with Section 16 of Article IV of the Constitution.